-We’re fast approaching the end of 2018 and it’s been over a decade since the smartphone became mainstream.
-How has over a decade changed the way smartphones are used in our lives and for business?
+Looking back, it’s been over a decade since the smartphone has become mainstream, but how has over a decade changed the way smartphones are used in our lives and for business?

 Yes, that’s right.
 Your customers, your suppliers, and your competitors are using smartphones.
 Smartphones are completely unavoidable and are a complete necessity in day to day activities.
-In fact, by 2020 it’s estimated that the total number of smartphone users will rise to 6.1 billion!
-In a smartphone world, it’s important that you stay connected and can also do business seamlessly off your smartphone.
+In fact, by 2021 it’s estimated that the total number of smartphone users will rise to 3.8 billion!
+This means that with smartphones in your pockets, you can take photos anytime, anywhere.

 Smartphone cameras and processors have come a long way since the first camera phone.
 The first camera phone, the Sharp J-SH04 had a woeful 0.11MP rear camera.
 Now it’s a requirement that all modern mid-high range smartphones have powerful inbuilt cameras and processors to capture amazing quality images and videos.

-As you can see, all modern day smartphones have 12-megapixel (12,000,000 pixels) cameras that can capture more than enough details.
+As you can see, all modern-day smartphones have 12-megapixel (12,000,000 pixels) cameras that can capture more than enough details.
 In comparison, the average jewelry product photo online ranges from 600×600 (360,000) to 1000×1000 (1,000,000) pixels.
-Given the right lighting, anyone with a smartphone can produce studio quality results.
+Given the right lighting, anyone with a smartphone can produce studio-quality results.
 We will go through the lighting aspect later in the article.

 That’s right, the graph extends over 1.5 billion total camera sales in 2015 alone.

-Ease of use
+3. Ease of use.

 There has been a lot of research put into creating the ultimate user experience for smartphone users.
-From the design, feel and operating systems, smartphones are built to be easily used by anyone.
-Users can now focus on using a single device that can capture both high-quality images and videos instead of having to learn how to use a camera, lens and understanding camera settings, and software.
+From the design, feel, and operating systems, smartphones are built to be easily used by anyone.
+Users can now focus on using a single device that can capture both high-quality images and videos instead of having to learn how to use a camera, lens, and understanding camera settings, and software.

 In comparison, if you were to use a digital camera, it will be a two-step process where the files would have to be transferred physically or wirelessly from the memory card to a computer or smartphone.
 This process can be very time-consuming especially if you have many images to upload.

-Instantly share content
+4. Instantly share content.

 Using your smartphone, you can instantly create content and upload it to your social media channels.
 Many social media apps already have inbuilt camera features and basic editing which allows for creativity and engagement.
 For example, Instagram has its “Stories” feature which allows you to casually capture a quick image or video at any moment.
-You can then edit the image or video with filters and captions to tag specific keywords, users and locations.
+You can then edit the image or video with filters and captions to tag specific keywords, users, and locations.
 This is a very effective and efficient means of engaging with your followers.
 It is not possible to capture quick content pieces using a digital camera.

-Similarly, there have been studies to show customer conversion rates are 391% higher in the first minute of responding.
-It’s important to be able to share in a prompt manner details about your jewelry through links, images, and videos and there’s no better way to do so from the comfort of your smartphone.
+Similarly, there have been studies to show that customer conversion rates are 391% higher in the first minute of responding.
+It’s important to be able to share in a prompt manner the details about your jewelry through links, images, and videos and there’s no better way to do so from the comfort of your smartphone.

 Earlier, we mentioned the importance of lighting.
 We believe that lighting determines at least 80% of the final output of your jewelry photography.
 Lighting for jewelry photography is very special.
 That’s because jewelry is usually small, contains reflective surfaces and gemstones behave differently when exposed to different light sources.
-Therefore any DIY setup at home is a bit more complicated and requires extra care and attention to produce reasonable results.
+Therefore, any DIY setup at home is a bit more complicated and requires extra care and attention to produce reasonable results.
 This trial and error is an extremely time-consuming process, especially when there are so many more important things in your jewelry business you need to attend to.